Towards carbon neutral growth

 - What is the best strategy for ensuring compliance efficiently?

-First Climate has been working with leading airlines for the reduction their carbon footprint for over a decade.
-In response to CORSIA, First Climate is co-sponsoring a series of workshops co-hosted by IATA and IETA in Geneva, Miami and Singapore in February and March 2017.
+First Climate has been working with leading airlines for the reduction of their carbon footprint for over a decade.
+In response to CORSIA, First Climate co-sponsored a series of workshops hosted by IATA and IETA in Geneva, Miami and Singapore in February and March 2017.
+First Climate also supports public sector clients such as the German Environmental Protection Agency (UBA) and the Swiss Federal Office for the Environment in the implementation of carbon trading for the aviation sector under both CORSIA and the Swiss Emissions Trading Scheme.